Souravdutta97/Iris_Flower_DataAnalysis/README.md

 5. Pie Chart: Assume that the dataset represents the entire population of Iris flowers.
 Create a pie chart showing the proportion of each species in the population.

 6. Box Plot: Create a box plot showing the distribution of sepal length for each species.
+7. Sub plot: Combine the scatter plot and the histogram into one figure by using subplots.

 # Based on the Report: